SciTools/iris/docs/iris/src/whitepapers/um_files_loading.rst

     manufacture a new ``altitude`` coordinate:

-    *   The altitude coordinate is 3D, mapping to the 2 horizontal dimensions *and* the new 'Z' dimension.
+    *   The altitude coordinate is 3D, mapping to the 2 horizontal dimensions *and* the new vertical dimension.
     *   Its units are 'm'.
-    *   Its point values are calculated from those of the 'level_height' and 'sigma' coordinates, and an orography field.
+    *   Its points are calculated from those of the 'level_height' and 'sigma' coordinates, and an orography field.
 If 'sigma' and 'level_height' possess bounds, then bounds are also created for 'altitude'.